allanhu9/League-Stat-Tracker/README.md

 (once again to fetch data from API)
 ~~~

-Okay one more thing before you can run this code, the .env file.
+Okay, one more thing before you can run this code, the .env file.
 My .env file is hidden for safety reasons, but if you need to make your own, just create a .env file and copy paste what's below directly into the file.

 ~~~
 NODE_ENV=development